 As crowdfunding platforms take off, many entrepreneurs are starting to turn to these resources to get their businesses off the ground.
 Angel investors may not always want to gamble on new products, and securing a business loan can also be difficult.
 However, crowdsourcing enables entrepreneurs to collect smaller sums of money from a larger number of individuals, which can provide enough funding for a business owner to get started.
+This is especially good if you need a loan but have little or no credit history.
 The only downside is that the crowdfunding campaign could potentially be a failure, in which case, the entrepreneur is back to square one.

 Between 2011 and 2013, the crowdfunding economy has more than tripled, increasing from1.5 billion in 2011 to 5.1 billion in 2013, according to an infographic from Clarity.
 As the years go on, this number could rise since President Barack Obama signed the Jumpstart Our Business Startups Act, which allows crowd funders to gain a maximum of $1 million through such platform, Small Business Administration reported.
 This may mean that businesses will also be able to use crowdfunding to sell stock, but the final rules have not yet been released.
 However, there are platforms that allow crowdfunding from accredited investors with more than $1 million in assets, such as Grow Venture Community and MicroVentures.